MicrosoftDocs/sdk-api/sdk-api-src/content/audiopolicy/index.md

 ## -description

-This header is used by coreaudio.
+This header is used by Core Audio APIs.
 For more information, see:

 - [Core Audio APIs](../_coreaudio/index.md)